 Article 4.
 Priorities

 The EMFF shall contribute to the implementation of the CFP and of the maritime policy.
-It shall pursue the following priorities:
+It shall pursue the the whole value chain priorities:

 (2) Contributing to food security in the Union through competitive and sustainable aquaculture and markets.